WEKA networking

 command, which helps route data efficiently within the cluster.

-By leveraging RDMA and GPUDirect Storage, you can achieve enhanced performance.
+By leveraging RDMA and GDS, you can achieve enhanced performance.
 A UDP client, which doesn't require dedicating a core to the WEKA system, can deliver significantly higher performance.
 Additionally, a DPDK client can experience an extra performance boost, or you can assign fewer cores to the WEKA system while maintaining the same level of performance in DPDK mode.

 Cluster requirements